experianplc/EDQCommerceCloudCartridge/documentation/Experian Commerce Cloud Integration Manual.md

 ##  5\.
 User Guide
 ### 5.1\.
 Business Manager
-Once the EDQ SitePreferences are uploaded in the business manager; choose your site and go to **Merchant Tools > Site Preferences > Custom Site Preferences Group** and choose EDQ Config option.
+Once the EDQ SitePreferences are uploaded in the business manager; choose your site and go to **Merchant Tools > Site Preferences > Custom Site Preferences Group** and choose Experian option.
 1. EDQ Token (String): credentials provided to use the service.
 * Set to the value supplied to you by your Experian Partner
 2. Email Enable (Boolean): set to enable/disable email validation.